-Polzeath used to be a very quiet coastal village in North Cornwall but in the last few decades, it has quickly transformed into a bustling seaside town with more holiday homes than actual residents.
+Polzeath was a tranquil coastal village in North Cornwall, but in the last few decades, it has quickly transformed into a bustling seaside town with more holiday homes than actual residents.

-Located just south of Port Isaac and tucked away behind Pentire Head this idyllic stretch of sand is the perfect destination for beachgoers and tourists and draws massive crowds each year.
+Located just south of Port Isaac and tucked away behind Pentire Head, this idyllic stretch of sand is the perfect destination for beachgoers and tourists and draws massive yearly crowds.

 Can you surf at Polzeath?